Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection

+\acknowledgments We thank Francis Halzen and Ali Kheirandish for discussion about NGC 1068 (in April 2019).
+K.M. acknowledges the invitation to the {\it AMEGO} Splinter meeting at the 233rd AAS meeting (held in January 2019), where preliminary results were presented.
+This work is supported by Alfred P. Sloan Foundation, NSF Grants No.~PHY-1620777 and No.~AST-1908689, and JSPS KAKENHI No.~20H01901 (K.M.), JSPS Oversea Research Fellowship, IGC Fellowship, JSPS Research Fellowship, and JSPS KAKENHI No.~19J00198 (S.S.K.), NASA NNX13AH50G, and Eberly Foundation (P.M.).

-\acknowledgments This work is supported by Alfred P. Sloan Foundation and NSF Grant No. PHY-1620777 (K.M.), JSPS Oversea Research Fellowship and the IGC post-doctoral fellowship program (S.S.K.), and NASA NNX13AH50G as well as the Eberly Foundation (P.M.).
-While we were finalizing this project, we became aware of a related work by Inoue et al. (arXiv:1904.00554).
-We thank for Yoshiyuki Inoue for discussions.
-Both works are independent and complementary, and there are notable differences.
-We consider stochastic acceleration by turbulence based on the disk-corona model rather than by accretion shocks.
-Also, we focus on the origin of 10-100 TeV neutrinos, for which the Bethe-Heitler suppression is critical.
-Third, we calculate CR-induced electromagnetic cascades, which is critical for testing the scenario for IceCube neutrinos.
-K.M. also thanks for the invitation to the AMEGO Splinter meeting held in January 2019, in which preliminary results of cascade emission were presented.
+{\it Note added.---} While we were finalizing this project, we became aware of arXiv:1904.00554~\cite{Inoue:2019fil}.
+We thank Yoshiyuki Inoue for prior discussions.
+Both works are independent and complementary, but there are notable differences.
+First, we consistently calculated cosmic-ray and secondary neutrino and gamma-ray spectra based on the standard picture of magnetized coronae, rather than by hypothesized ``free-fall'' accretion shocks.
+The former picture is supported by recent simulations of the magnetorotational instability.
+Second, we focused on the mysterious origin of 10--100~TeV neutrinos (see Ref.~\cite{Murase:2015xka} for general arguments), for which the Bethe-Heitler suppression is relevant.
+The pileup and steep tail in cosmic-ray spectra due to their cooling are also considered.
+Third, we computed electromagnetic cascades, which is essential to test the scenario for IceCube neutrinos.
+Our model does not need the assumption on primary electrons.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} \ptwiddle[1]{\mathord{\mathop{#1}\limits^{\scriptscriptstyle(\sim)}}}